Why McLanahan DDC-Sizers?

 Why is even feed distribution important?

 The flow of feed material into a sizer must be controlled to produce an even distribution along the full length of the rolls and to maintain an even feed split between the rolls.
-This ensures even wear of both rolls and even wear along the length of each roll and, in turn, maximises the life of the consumable wear parts and the throughput capacity of the sizer.
+This ensures even wear of both rolls and even wear along the length of each roll and, in turn, maximizes the life of the consumable wear parts and the throughput capacity of the sizer.

 How/when do I grease the gear reducer shaft seals?